← jordandalton.com

 php artisan make:model HttpRequest -m

-Let’s design our migration to capture our desired datapoints:
+Let's design our migration to capture the desired data points:

 <?php